-If symptoms or the results of the physical exam suggest your child might have RMS, other tests will need to be done.
+If symptoms or the results of the physical exam suggest your child might have RMS, tests will be needed.
 These might include imaging tests, biopsies, and/or lab tests.

 Imaging tests use x-rays, magnetic fields, radioactive substances, or sound waves to create pictures of the inside of the body.
 Imaging tests may be done for a number of reasons, including:

-- To help find out whether a suspicious area might be cancerous
+- To help find out whether a suspicious area might be cancer

 - To determine the extent of a tumor or learn how far a cancer may have spread